- Six Great Toilets For Small Bathrooms – Our Reviews

 Toilets for Small Bathrooms Comparison Chart

-|TOTO Aquia Dual Flush Elongated Two-Piece Toilet||$||Dual-Max flushing system, low consumption||27.5 x 14.2 x 31.2 inches|
+|TOTO Aquia Dual Flush Elongated Two-Piece Toilet||$||0.9 GPF||Cotton||27.5 x 14.2 x 31.2 inches||Vitreous China|

-|KOHLER K-3615-0 Gabrielle Comfort Height Toilet||$$$||Flush rate of 1.28 gallons per flush||28.4 x 18.8 x 28 inches|
+|KOHLER K-3615-0 Gabrielle Comfort Height Toilet||$$$||1.28 GPF||White||28.4 x 18.8 x 28 inches||Vitreous China|

-|Saniflo 023 SANICOMPACT 48 One Piece Toilet||$$$$||Uses just 1-Gallon of water per flush||18.2 x 14.5 x 15.8 inches|
+|Saniflo 023 SANICOMPACT 48 One Piece Toilet||$$$$||1.6 GPF||White||18.2 x 14.5 x 15.8 inches||Porcelain Toilets|

-|Danze DC011323WH Orrington Toilet||$$$||Water consumption rating of 1.28 Gallon per flush||29.1 x 28.9 x 18.8 inches|
+|Danze DC011323WH Orrington Toilet||$$$||1.28 GPF||White||29.1 x 28.9 x 18.8 inches||Vitreous China|

-|American Standard H2Option Siphonic Dual Flush Toilet||$$||1 gallon per-flush||35 x 35 x 22 inches|
+|American Standard H2Option Siphonic Dual Flush Toilet||$$||1.6 GPF||White||35 x 35 x 22 inches||Vitreous China|

-|Toilet Galba ” 24″ 25″ Inch SMALL TOILET||$$$||1/2 of the water in the tank per flush.||24.5 x 14 x 27 inches|
+|Toilet Galba ” 24″ 25″ Inch SMALL TOILET||$$$||1.6 GPF||White||24.5 x 14 x 27 inches||Ceramic|

 Small Toilet Buying Guide

-We have not included any wall hanging toilets as these need the tank mounting behind the wall and in many cases, this would need wall alterations that would end up losing more space than could be gained by having a wall hung toilet.
+We have not included any wall-hung toilets as these need the tank mounting behind the wall.
+This would need wall alterations that would end up losing more space that could be gained by having a wall-hung toilet.

 An option we have not discussed here but could, in some circumstances, be a viable option, is self-contained composting toilets.
-While they may not suit everyone, there are locations where a sealed modern composting toilet can be an ideal solution to a small bathroom.
+While they may not suit everyone, there are locations where a sealed modern composting toilet can be an ideal solution for a small bathroom.

 It should be remembered that when fitting out a restroom that will be used by employees of the general public there are other requirements that go along with the toilet design to be fully compliant.

-As you can see from the selection of compact toilets for small bathrooms that we have reviewed, you can still have a fully featured toilet.
+As you can see from the selection of compact toilets for small bathrooms that we have reviewed, you can still have a fully-featured toilet.
 That includes having an elongated seat for extra comfort.

 Space Saving Ideas In Small Bathrooms

 If the apartment you just moved into has a bathroom the size of your old wardrobe back in your parents’ house, and you don’t know how to fit all your stuff in it, don’t despair.

-Just install some rods to delimit a perimeter, attach a curtain to the rods so you don’t make a mess out of the whole bathroom and you have a shower.
-Keep in mind to do this only if you have a drainage system in your floor.
-The drainage also needs to be in your delimited perimeter, so water won’t spill all over the bathroom floor.
+Just install some rods to delimit a perimeter.
+Attach a curtain to the rods so you don’t make a mess out of the whole bathroom and you have a shower.
+Keep in mind to do this only if you have a drainage system on your floor.
+The drainage also needs to be in your perimeter, so water won’t spill all over the bathroom floor.

 Another feature that might come in handy is the sliding door.
-If your bathroom is small, there’s no point of having the door occupy space, as well.
-But you can’t have a bathroom without a door, so a sliding door would be the perfect fit for you.
+If your bathroom is small, there’s no point in having the door occupy space, as well.
+However, you can’t have a bathroom without a door.
+So, a sliding door would be the perfect fit for you.

 Bathtub or Shower